 Cahokia Heights FAQs

-The U.S. Army Corps of Engineers, St. Louis District is supporting the community of Cahokia Heights, Illinois, with project and technical assistance under two separate authorities in two specific areas of the community.
+The U.S. Army Corps of Engineers, St. Louis District is supporting the community of Cahokia Heights, Illinois, with project and technical assistance under various locations in the community.

 Wastewater Infrastructure FAQs

 The Environmental Infrastructure Program is a Congressionally enacted authority under Section 219 of the Water Resources Development Act (WRDA) of 1992.
 The Section 219 authority provides the U.S. Army Corps of Engineers (USACE) the ability to assist non-Federal interests, such as a city or county government, in carrying out water-related environmental infrastructure and resource protection and development projects.
-Assistance may be in the form of design, construction, or design and construction for wastewater treatment and related facilities and water supply, storage, treatment, and distribution facilities.
+Assistance may be in the form of design, construction, or design and construction for wastewater treatment and related facilities and water supply, storage, treatment, distribution facilities and stormwater management.

 Trenchless methods of rehabilitation use the existing pipe as a host for a new pipe or liner.
 Trenchless sewer rehabilitation techniques offer a method of correcting pipe deficiencies without execution of a labor-intensive dig and-replace method.
 A trenchless sewer rehabilitation method known as Cured-in-place pipe (CIPP) renewal process will be used and involves a flexible fabric liner, coated with a thermosetting resin, inserted into the existing pipeline and cured to form a new liner.
 The liner is typically inserted into the existing pipe through an existing manhole.
 The fabric tube holds the resin in place until the tube is inserted in the pipe and ready to be cured.
 Commonly manufactured resins include unsaturated polyester, vinyl ester, and epoxy, with each having distinct chemical resistance to domestic wastewater.
 The CIPP method can be applied to rehabilitate existing sewer lines with defects such as cracks, offset joints, and structurally deficient segments.
 The thermosetting resin material bonds with the existing pipe materials to form a tighter seal than most other trenchless techniques.
 The two primary methods of installing CIPP are winch-in-place and invert-in-place.
 The more typically applied inversion-in-place method uses gravity and either water or air pressure to force the tube through the pipe and invert it or turn the tube inside out.
 This process of inversion presses the resin-coated tube against the walls of the existing pipe.
 During both methods, heat is then circulated through the tube to cure the resin to form a strong bond between the tube and the existing pipe.